Guides2 April 2026

 Specialisms: Machine learning, AI safety, public sector AI, healthcare analytics

-Industries: Healthcare (NHS), government, financial services, public sector
+Industries: Healthcare, government, financial services, public sector

 FOIL